 To verify items 1., 2. and 3. it is sufficient to see that $K_{\Tr(\nabla)}=-2K(\Ho^{\con})$ and $K_{\con}=W-K(\Ho^{\con})I$, where $W$ is the curvature of the Riccati connection induced by $\Ho^{\con}$.
 The theorem is proved. \end{proof}

-\begin{cor} The following asser\-tions are equivalent. \begin{itemize} \item $M$ admits an affine connection, \item $M$ admits a Riccati connection, \item $\Proj (TM)$ admits a Riccati distribution. \end{itemize} \end{cor}
+\begin{cor} The following asser\-tions are equivalent \begin{itemize} \item $M$ admits an affine connection, \item $M$ admits a Riccati connection, \item $\Proj (TM)$ admits a Riccati distribution. \end{itemize} \end{cor}

-It is worth mentioning that a Riccati connection on a surface induces a (normal) projective connection.
-Using this fact together with the classification of normal projective connections \cite{Kob2, Kob3} and Proposition \ref{restricsurfaces} we can obtain another proof of Corollary \ref{afinRicadistri} in the case of a compact complex surface.
+It is worth pointing out that by using Corollary \ref{projectivecon} together with the classification of (normal) projective connections \cite{Kob2, Kob3} and Proposition \ref{restricsurfaces} one can obtain another proof of Corollary \ref{afinRicadistri} in the case of a compact complex surface.

 \begin{cor} If $M$ is compact, then we have a one-to-one corres\-pondence between Riccati foliations on $\Proj(TM)$ and affine structures on $M$. \end{cor}

 \begin{proof} This follows from Theorem \ref{flat} and Theorem \ref{Riccatiaffineconnection}. \end{proof}